-At the very outset it must be said that the Church accepts the real presence as a matter of faith, because it contained in the word of God, as attested by Scripture and tradition.
-Jesus said clearly, "This is my body … this is my blood", and in controversy with the Jews He insisted that He was not just using metaphors.
-"My flesh is food indeed, and my blood is drink indeed.
-He who eats my flesh and drinks my blood abides in me, and I in him".
+At the very outset it must be said that the Church believes the real presence as a matter of faith, simply because it is taught by Christ, as attested by Scripture and tradition.
+Jesus said clearly, “This is my body … this is my blood”, and in controversy with the Jews He insisted that He was not just using metaphors.
+“My flesh is food indeed, and my blood is drink indeed.
+He who eats my flesh and drinks my blood abides in me, and I in him”.
 (Jn 6:55-56) Many of the disciples found this a hard saying and parted from His company, but Jesus did not moderate His statements to win them back.

 The Fathers and Doctors of the Church have confidently proclaimed the real presence century after century, notwithstanding all objections and misconceptions.
 At length in 1551 the Council of Trent gave a full exposition of the Catholic doctrine of the Eucharist in which the real presence receives special emphasis.
 Repeated by many popes and official documents since that time, the teaching of Trent remains today as normative as ever.
 The Catechism of the Catholic Church is content to quote it verbatim.
 (CCC 1374, 1376-77)